 Automated External Defibrillator Program

 NC State is committed to maintaining the safety and well-being of all students, faculty, staff, and visitors on campus.
-The offices of Emergency Management and Mission Continuity, University Police and Environmental Health and Safety – Fire Marshal are partners in the promotion of a robust Public Access Defibrillation (PAD) program, which includes Automated External Defibrillators (AEDs).
+The offices of Emergency Management and Mission Continuity, University Police and Environmental Health and Safety – Fire and Life Safety are partners in the promotion of a robust Public Access Defibrillation (PAD) program, which includes Automated External Defibrillators (AEDs).

 NC State’s AED PROGRAM

 Map of AEDs

 This Google Map allows you to click on locations to quick find information such as room number and location description.

 AEDs are also carried in University Police vehicles and Fire & Life Safety vehicles.

 Call 911 from a campus phone or 919-515-3000 to contact University Police for emergency response assistance.

 Sudden cardiac arrest occurs when the heart stops beating.
 This condition affects nearly 400,000 Americans annually, and is responsible for 1 death every 37 seconds in the United States.
 Each year, sudden cardiac arrest claims more lives than cancer, diabetes, respiratory diseases, and accidental trauma combined.
 AEDs are a vital link in the chain of survival, and have been clinically proven to increase survival from sudden cardiac arrest.
 Studies have shown that the early application (within 3-4 minutes of the onset of cardiac arrest) of an AED can increase survival rates by nearly three times.